brhelwig/brandonhelwig.com/resume.md

 ## Professional Experience

-**Production Infrastructure Architect & Manager, SaaS Engineering**, January 2014 - Present.. *Oracle*
+**Infrastructure Architect & Manager, SaaS Engineering**, January 2014 - Present. *Oracle*
   * Built multiple internal tools using Python for ETL Tasks, service validation, and integrating with Cloud APIs.
   * Designed solution for scale-out expansion of API service across multiple datacenters.
   * Designed and implemented CI/CD solution to automate deployment across multiple legacy and cloud native environments.
   * Security hardening of services with architecture changes, web application firewalls and active DDoS mitigation.
   * Planned and executed project to migrate production service to new datacenters.